BNasmith/PTForsyth/PTFWorkofChrist.md

 in almost every breast.
 You felt the response at once when I told you the story.
 Some of you may have even felt it keenly.
-Do you ever feel as keenly about the devoted death of Christ ?
+Do you ever feel as keenly about the devoted death of Christ?
 Perhaps you never have.
 You have believed it, of course, but it never came home to you and gripped you as the stories of the kind I instance